-At UW-Eau Claire: All you need to do for registration at UW-Eau Claire is sign your online PPA for Summer 2018.
-Center for International Education (CIE) staff will work with the Registration Office to enroll you in the Limerick program under a temporary INTA course number.
-This "blanket registration" will appear on your billing statements and will be replaced by the specific UL course once your transcript from UL arrives.
-You do not need to complete any other registration at UW-Eau Claire.
+At UW-Eau Claire: All you need to do for registration at UW-Eau Claire is sign your online PPA for Summer 2019.
+CIE staff will work with Registration to enroll you in the Limerick program under a temporary INTA course number.
+This "blanket registration" will appear on your billing statements and will be replaced by the specific Limerick course once your transcript arrives.